mhb777us/Getting-and-Cleaning-Data-Assignment/README.md

 Description: This document provides the list of artifacts created for assignment course Getting and Cleaning Data.

+Important Note: In orde for this code to be run successfully, the data must be downloaded in a directory called UCI HAR Dataset

 README.md         				Referes to this document CodeBook.md 					You can find this document in the Github repository.
 								This explains the steps taken to convert the data